Wreathies: Agency in Play

 To capture themes of growth and creativity, we explored nature-focused ideas such as gardening and flower cultivation.
 We ultimately chose a flower shop concept because it clearly mapped to our three principles:

-• Progressive Challenge: orders grow in difficulty.
+Progressive Challenge: Orders grow in difficulty.

-• Agency: players arrange flowers.
+Players arrange flowers.

 initial Flower shop concept

-🧠 player objective
+player objective

-To make wreaths matching each customer's order.
+To make wreaths matching customer orders.

-📊 potential skills measured
+potential skills measured

 Count flower colors, pattern recognition, and memorization.

-Early paper sketches of the flower-shop concept.
+Early paper sketch of the concept.

-PRESCHOOL concept validation
+concept validation

 At a local preschool, we tested a whiteboard-and-magnets prototype with seven children and asked what they liked, wished for, and wondered about the game.

-✅ session goal
+✅ session goal Completed

 Validate that the wreath concept is intuitive and keeps children engaged.